kennyalmendral/kennyalmendral.github.io/_posts/2018-07-26-php-string-functions.md

 PHP has a wide array of internal (built-in) functions that can be used when working with strings.
 Think of a function as a tool that can take something as an input and returns an output (for now).

-Here's a list of the commonly used ones:
+Here's a list of the commonly used string functions:

 **strtolower**